MaxCojocari/FAF_TMPS/reports/lab1.md

 ![image](https://github.com/MaxCojocari/FAF_TMPS/assets/92053176/7aa42823-bc6a-4ef6-92df-66c041b8d68f)

-To gain more insight into the implementation, please examine other classes located within the 'src' directory.
+To gain more insight into the implementation, please examine other classes located within the `src` directory.

 <!-- After running the simulation, its outcome should resemble the following: